 Craig Hemke with TFMetalsReport.com covered last week’s price smash in gold.

 Supply and demand for physical metal is disconnected from the futures market where the base price for metals is still being set.
-Wall Street, with plenty of aid and comfort from central plans, are known to intervene in the leveraged markets to push around the price.
+Wall Street, with plenty of aid and comfort from central plans, is known to intervene in the leveraged markets to push around the price.

 Some key components make it all work.
 One of the keys is to capture the regulators.
 There has been a parade of former regulators getting high paid jobs with the banks.
 The relationship between Wall Street and Washington DC is the absolute best that money can buy.